What Is DTF Printing? A Beginner’s Guide

 -

-Print small test samples to verify color accuracy and powder adhesion.
+Print small test samples to check color and adhesion

 -